 - Use a non-stick pan.
 I opt for a low-tox non stick frypan.

-- Make sure the pan is a medium heat before adding the batter.
+- Make sure you add the batter to a hot pan, on around a low-medium heat.
 Just like pancakes, if you add the batter too soon it won't release from the pan easily and will stick.
 But if the pan is too hot then the fritters will be cooked on the outside but undercooked on the inside.
 These fritters are best cooked on a low-medium heat.

-- Be sure to oil the pan, even though it is a non-stick pan these fritters still needs some oil to prevent sticking.
+- Be sure to use enough oil in the pan, even though it is a non-stick pan these fritters still needs some oil to prevent sticking.
 I recommend using extra virgin olive oil.

-These fritters can be stored an airtight container in the fridge for 3-4 days or frozen for 2-3 months.
+These easy vegan corn fritters can be stored an airtight container in the fridge for 3-4 days or frozen for 2-3 months.

 Pin For Later